Testimonies & Concerns: 2011 Annual Report

-The Purpose of the T&C committee is to help its members and the members and attendees of the Meeting to intentionally enact the major testimony of Friends' practice of "letting one's life speak" one's spiritual belief.
+The purpose of Third Haven Friends' Testimonies & Concerns committee is to help members and attendees of our Meeting intentionally enact the major testimony of Friends' practice of "letting one's life speak" one's spiritual belief.
 The Committee's work, therefore, relates to Friends' testimonies of simplicity, peace, integrity, community and equality, especially as they pertain to social justice concerns in today's world.
-The Committee is also charged with distributing $1500 every year to worthy non-profits that support our Quaker testimonies.
+Quaker values sit at the heart of what we try to accomplish in T&C.

-Testimonies and Concerns attempts to meet monthly; currently we are meeting the first First Day of each month at 9AM prior to Meeting for Worship and welcome any interested Friend to attend our meetings.
+Testimonies and Concerns attempts to meet monthly; currently we are meeting the third First Day of each month at rise of Meeting for Worship and welcome any interested Friend to attend our meetings.

 Current Projects: